Psychiatric-Mental Healthcare Nursing Interventions for Older Adults

 Transition-of-Care Vulnerability

-Care transitions are high-risk for communication and medication errors; detailed handoff and follow-up are essential.
+Care transitions are high-risk for communication and medication errors; detailed discharge/handoff review and follow-up contact are essential.

 Pharmacology